-It is not backed by a major government or asset, so the value is based on other’s willingness to use and trade the currency.
-While it grew by over 600 percent in the last year, it can easily fall, and it can come crashing down quickly.
-For this reason, it is important for investors to only put in what they are willing to lose.
+Bitcoin is not backed by a major government or asset, so the value is based on others' willingness to use and trade the currency.
+While it grew by over 600% in 2017, it can easily fall, and it can come crashing down quickly.
+For this reason, it is important for Bitcoin investors to only put in what they are willing to lose.

 Like with the stock market, you would need a crystal ball to answer this question for sure, but many skeptics say Bitcoin may be past its peak.
-However, big fans of digital currencies say Bitcoin could go to $1 million within the next few years.
+However, big fans of digital currencies say Bitcoin could increase tremendously over time.

 If you look around and see people bragging about their huge profits in Bitcoin, are you too late to the game?
 The answer is maybe.
-We don’t know if Bitcoin will go up or down, but I would argue Jamie Dimon is a better person to trust with financial market advice that those who exclusively focus on digital currencies.
+We don’t know if Bitcoin will go up or down, and other investments are probably safer.

-However, if you drank the Kool Aid and think cryptocurrencies are the wave of the future, you have several cryptocurrency options to review.
+However, if you think cryptocurrencies are the wave of the future, you have several cryptocurrency options to review.
 Ethereum and Litecoin are the most stable Bitcoin alternatives, but there are more than 4,400 cryptocurrencies traded today.

 - Ethereum is a cryptocurrency that works similarly to Bitcoin.
 It uses the same Blockchain system to track the currency’s value and owners around the world.
 Launched in 2015, this is the most successful alternative to Bitcoin.

-- Litecoin was released in October 2011 and works on a near identical system to Bitcoin.
-This is another of the more stable and well known cryptocurrencies.
+- Litecoin was released in October 2011 and works on a nearly identical system to Bitcoin.
+This is another of the more stable and well-known cryptocurrencies.

-Other currencies include Monero, Ripple, YbCoin, Dogecoin, Dash, MaidSafeCoin, Lisk, Storjcoin X, SiaCoin, and Counterparty, but they all hold a far lower market value than Bitcoin, Ethereum, and Litecoin.
+Other currencies include Monero, Ripple, YbCoin, Dogecoin, Dash, MaidSafeCoin, Lisk, SiaCoin, and Counterparty, but they all hold a far lower market value than Bitcoin, Ethereum, and Litecoin.